Ironclaw Second Edition system for Foundry VTT

 Gifts that grant situational bonuses can be configured from the "Advanced Settings" tab.
 More on that below.
 Items that have weight can have their weight value set up as either a fractional value "1/8" or a decimal value "0.125", the system will detect the presence of a slash and treat the value accordingly.

-The Effect field in weapons should be formatted so that every attribute is separated with a comma, eg. "Damage +2, Slaying, Awkward", for the damage auto-calculation system.
-Weapons also have a field to give its opposing defensive pool for informational purposes, normally this is just standard "defense" but some weapons with special defenses may have different pools.
+Both the Effect and Descriptor fields in weapons should be formatted so that every attribute is separated with a comma, eg. "Damage +2, Slaying, Awkward", for the system automations to support them.
+Weapons also have a field to give its opposing defensive pool for system and quick reference, normally this is just standard "defense" but some weapons with special defenses may have different pools.
 Weapons with resisted effects should set the resistance pool in the opposing defense field and toggle the "Defense is Resist" checkbox on.
+Wands and rods should also include "Wand" or "Rod" respectively as a descriptor even if that's not normal for Ironclaw.

 Weapons that would exhaust a gift on use can be set to auto-exhaust the gift in question when used to Attack or Counter.
-If the weapon is set to require an un-exhausted gift instead of simply exhausting one if available, trying to use the weapon when the gift is exhausted will instead pop out a Refresh Gift dialog.
+Depending on the world settings of whether weapons with a gift require an unexhausted gift, trying to use the weapon when the gift is exhausted will instead pop out a Refresh Gift dialog.
+A weapon can also be set to exhaust its gift when readied, in which case the popup to refresh a gift will happen when readying.

 Currently, the system does not allow dice pools to include items.
 Instead, the system tries to track what items should be included in which dice pools, eg. including worn armor in Soak rolls, as well as adding the gift special bonuses.
 Where these bonuses go is hard-coded though, so I'm afraid it won't be perfect.